kaiweijw/AISmart/README.md

-# ABP Framework + Orleans Backend Template
+# AI Agent Framework based on ABP + Orleans and others

 Template project for ABP Framework and Orleans backend.